 Datagram Sequence Number (16 to 32 bits, depending on "SrcID Len" field).
-This is a monotonically increasing sequence number for each datagram sent.
+This is a monotonically increasing sequence number for each datagram sent for a given network stream.
 This sequence number will wrap from "all 1s" to 0.

 The core features of the original Format 1 UDP transfer header can be provided by setting "SrcID Len" to 0 and ignoring the ability to have multiple sources.